-Prerequisites: High school diploma, GED certificate, or HiSET certificate; ACCUPLACER English score of at least 92, COMPASS writing skills score of at least 70, ACT English score of at least 18, or ENG099; ACCUPLACER elementary algebra score of at least 45, COMPASS pre-algebra score of at least 33, ACT math score of at least 16, or MTH001; reading proficiency; and current American Heart Association CPR for the Healthcare Provider certification.
+Prerequisites: High school diploma, GED certificate, or HiSET certificate; HS GPA of 3.0 or higher within five years, or ACCUPLACER English score of at least 92, ACT English score of at least 18, or completion of ENG099; and ACCUPLACER elementary algebra score of at least 31, ACT math score of at least 16, or completion of MTH084; and reading proficiency; and current American Heart Association CPR for the Healthcare Provider certification.
 A criminal background check must also be completed, and the following current immunizations are required: MMR, PPD, Flu, Hepatitis B series, Tdap, and Varicella series.